JSlush95/Global-Statistics-Graphing/README.md

 ## Features
 - Country Selection: Users can select specific regions to display corresponding data.
-- Time Lapse Visualization: Allows users to visualize changes in data over the years using interactive charts.
+- Time Lapse Visualization: Allows users to visualize changes (as an animation) in the data over the years using this interactive beeswarm chart.
 - Interactive Charts: Includes beeswarm and scatter plots for detailed data representation.

 ## Installation